BradhamLab/scPipe/README.md

 You may also need to install `Cython` for some package use in the `multiqc` environment.

 This can be installed using the `conda install cython` command.

+<sup>*</sup>Note, on some systems the Python 3 version of `MultiQC` fails due to the `click` library failing to deal with strings properly.
+If this is the case, specify `python=2.7` upon environment creation.